French submarine Le Conquérant (Q171): 1936–1939

 On 1 May 1938, Le Conquérant departed Toulon for a deployment to French Indochina in Southeast Asia.
 She was based in French Indochina from May to October 1938 with her sister ship Le Tonnant, then returned to Toulon, where both submarines arrived on 15 December 1938.

 World War II

 French Navy

 At the start of World War II in September 1939, Le Conquérant was assigned to the 1st Submarine Division of the 3rd Submarine Squadron of the 1st Flotilla of the 2nd Squadron based at Toulon.
 Her sister ships Le Glorieux, Le Héros, and Le Tonnant made up the rest of the division.
 She was undergoing a major overhaul when the war broke out.

 German ground forces advanced into France on 10 May 1940, beginning the Battle of France, and Italy declared war on France on 10 June 1940 and joined the invasion.
 Le Conquérant′s overhaul was completed in June 1940, and from 20 June she patrolled off Les Salins d'Hyères to protect Toulon.
-The Battle of France ended in France's defeat and an armistice with Germany and Italy that went into effect on 25 June 1940.
+The Battle of France ended in France's defeat and armistices with Germany on 22 June 1940 and with Italy on 24 June, both of which went into effect on 25 June 1940.